Waterway restoration

-Urban Waterway Restoration
+Urban waterway restoration

 Urban waterway restoration focuses on restoring waterways in neighborhoods and communities.
 Each restoration project has different goals.
 Examples include flood control, water quality, or habitat restoration–it is not limited to these three.
 Waterway restoration in urban areas create sustainable urban places.

 Urban waterway restoration plays a part in environmental justice.
 Urban water in need of restoration tend to be in low-income communities due to industrial waterfront development causing pollution.
 Other risks include storm surge and sea levels rising.

 Constructed wetlands can be used to restored degraded urban waterways.
 The precipitation levels throughout seasons change the amount of water flow the waterways receive.
 The hydrological variability affects the amount of nutrients the water receives.

 Above is a small section of the LA River.
 The LA River is undergoing multiple projects to improve biodiversity and recreational uses as part of the LA River Revitalization project.

-Urban River Restoration
+Urban river restoration

 Urban rivers contain biodiversity, control flooding, and support communities.
 Restoration of these areas often include re-establishing the natural floodplains in the area to reduce the risk of flooding.

 Healthy rivers create ecosystems that are effective carbon sinks.
 These ecosystems also regulate local temperatures.
 River restorations improve water quality in urban areas that are usually polluted from contaminated runoff.